gitNavV/OdinFCC/README.md

-# OdinFCC
+# WebD
-My works under the FreeCodeCamp &amp; TheOdinProject tutorials.
+My works under the FreeCodeCamp &amp; Other tutorials.